 "Who are You?"Part I of III

-Blakhat is a multimedia, statement-oriented, performance art project intended to provoke thought and instigate change through street art, conceptual visual art, music, social commentary and poetry.
+We intend to provoke thought and instigate change through street art, conceptual visual art, music, social commentary and poetry.
 These mediums are combined to reflect the current expression of human behavior under the influence of material manipulation, government control, religious fanaticism and social media.
 The result of these influences is the continuous dumbing down of society and culture.

 The ever expanding capabilities of modern technology has brought rise to a new mutation of the popularity contest.
 These contests are not, for the most part, based on sharing skills and talents but instead they have become a form of narcissistic show and tell.
 They revolve around the willingness to capture and share images that objectify and expose oneself in order to receive the most attention.
 The product is a new strain of "famous" that comes from being liked for "likes" sake.
 Meanwhile, big business and big brother spy, sell, plunder and profit from the information, personal or otherwise, that everyone willingly disseminates.